yjyao/practical-python/Notes/InstructorNotes.md

 the end of the exercise time period, I will start discussing my solution code, emphasizes different bits on the screen and talking about them.
-If there are any potential problems with the solution (including design considerations), I’ll also talk about it.
+If there are any potential problems with the solution (including design considerations), I'll also talk about it.
 Emphasize to students that they may want to look at/copy solution code before going forward.